 Paul Martin of Arnold, Missouri got a wicked deal when he bought his used SeaDoo.
 But when he took it out for the first time on the lake, the fuel sensor didn’t appear to be working.
 The previous owner claimed the fuel sensor worked when he had it and so Paul was faced with getting the fuel sensor replaced, repaired or fixing it himself.
 Fortunately, Paul likes to take things apart but before he did he came to Jet Ski Plus for some advice.
 Here’s what we shared with Paul about testing his SeaDoo’s fuel sending unit.

 Inside your SeaDoo’s fuel tank is a plastic tube known as the fuel pickup, and within this tube is an integrated fuel sending unit.
 The sending unit is made up of a long narrow circuit board with 9-12 Reed switches and several resistors.
-These Reed switches and resistors are wired so that the total r71Ax4E0vryL._SX425_esistance across the circuit board increases as each Reed switch closes from the bottom of the tank to the top.
+These Reed switches and resistors are wired so that the total resistance across the circuit board increases as each Reed switch closes from the bottom of the tank to the top.
 Regardless of the model and year of your SeaDoo, the resistance ranges from 90 to 0 Ohms, with 90 Ohms representing an empty tank and 0 Ohms representing a full tank.
 These Reed switches are activated by a magnet attached to a float that rides up and down internal rails with the fuel level.

 While the design is simple, the weak link in the system is a one-time fuse on the fuel sending unit’s circuit board.
 Once the fuse blows, the sending unit is rendered non-functional since the fuse can’t be replaced.
 Here are the steps we recommend for testing the fuel sending unit for 2-stroke carbureted SeaDoos.
 Unfortunately, these steps won’t work on fuel injected or 4-TEC SeaDoos.